-- RCW: The RCW is an endangered species protected by Federal law.
+- The RCW is an endangered species protected by Federal law.
 Red-Cockaded Woodpeckers are cavity-nesting birds and depend on live pine trees for their survival.
-MCB is demarking some RCW cluster areas in order to provide expanded training opportunity.
-Training restrictions directly related to RCW only apply within RCW clusters marked with white paint. - The CG, MCIEAST-MCB CAMLEJ has implemented a program to protect RCW habitat.
-Some RCW nesting areas (i.e. cavity tree clusters) are marked with buffers within which certain training activities are restricted.
-Buffer Zones extend 200 feet out from each cluster and are marked with a single white band and cavity trees and are marked with blue-white-blue paint on the trees at chest height and signs reading:
+MCB is demarking some RCW cluster areas to provide expanded training opportunities.
+Training restrictions directly related to RCW only apply within RCW clusters marked with white-painted buffers. - The CG, MCIEAST-MCB CAMLEJ has implemented a program to protect RCW habitat.
+Some RCW nesting areas (e.g., cavity tree clusters) are marked with buffers within which certain training activities are restricted.
+Buffer Zones extend 200 feet out from each cavity tree and are marked with a single white band.
+Cavity trees are marked with blue-white-blue paint on the trees at chest height and read:

-Endangered Species Site
+Endangered Species Site Restricted Activity Red-Cockaded Woodpecker or or

-Restricted Activity

-Red-Cockaded Woodpecker

-or

 Endangered Species Colony Buffer Zone

-or

-Restricted Area Endangered Species

-No Vehicles Allowed
+Restricted Area Endangered Species No Vehicles Allowed